food-and-service

 The Numbers: Encouragingly Low Risk

-Sommelier consultants and educators show an overall AI exposure of 35% with an automation risk of just 18 out of 100.
+Sommelier consultants and educators show an overall AI exposure of 35% with an automation risk of just 18%.
 The BLS projects 5% growth through 2034, with a median salary of about $62,350.
 These are reassuring numbers for a profession that was already niche before AI entered the conversation.
+[Fact]

 What AI Does Well in Wine

 For sommelier educators specifically, AI creates excellent supplementary tools.
 Students can use apps to study wine regions, grape varieties, and tasting vocabulary.
-Virtual reality experiences can simulate vineyard visits.
-Database tools can help students prepare for certification exams by drilling them on the encyclopedic knowledge requirements.
+Virtual reality experiences can simulate vineyard visits to Burgundy or the Napa Valley.
+Database tools can help students prepare for certification exams by drilling them on the encyclopedic knowledge requirements -- the dozens of appellations, the centuries of family ownership, the geological formations that produce particular terroirs.

 The Palate Cannot Be Digitized